-Candidates are admitted for the Fall semester (June 1 application deadline), Spring semester (November 1 application deadline), and summer term (March 15 application deadline).
+Candidates are admitted for the Fall semester (June 1 application deadline) and Spring semester (November 1 application deadline).
 Once the Graduate College and department’s supplemental applications are submitted, you are able to monitor the status of your application in the Grad Rebel Gateway.
 Upon admission to the Graduate College and Department of Teaching & Learning, be sure to call the Education Student Services Center to schedule your initial advising appointment and be on your way to becoming a successful Rebel Teacher!

 Candidates must submit two applications to be considered for admission: